Be chosen on purpose, not by accident.

 Founder & Principal

-As an EdTech leader, you're too close to things.
-It's like trying to read the label on the jar you're sitting in.
+From the inside, you're too close to read the label on the jar you're sitting in.
+Here's where that shows up:

 01—